Please note that we cannot organise any more Stolperstein-laying ceremonies before 2020.

 7. Requests for STOLPERSTEINE outside of Germany

-Anne Thomas coordinates Gunter Demnig's timetable and routes outside of Germany.
+Anne Thomas coordinates Gunter Demnig's timetable and routes in all countries outside of Germany, except Belgium, Luxembourg, the Netherlands and Spain.
 She is also responsible for the inscriptions for all non-German STOLPERSTEINE.
 Please contact her with any requests or questions.
-She is a native speaker of English and French, but you can correspond with her in German or Russian if necessary.
+She is a native speaker of English and French, but you can correspond with her in German or Russian if necessary .

 For STOLPERSTEINE outside of Germany, please be aware that you might have to wait for a year or two before obtaining an appointment.